Foe (Reid novel): Reception

 In a review in the Los Angeles Review of Books, Gabino Iglesias described Foe as "an engrossing, strange, addictive read."
 He said the blend of "literary fiction, science fiction, psychological thriller, and horror" produces an unsettling read in which every event is viewed with suspicion.
 While most of the story takes place in Junior and Henrietta's farmhouse, Reid's exploration of their relationship makes it "a universe full of questions and possibilities."
 Iglesias called Reid "one of the most talented purveyors of weird, dark narratives in contemporary fiction."

 Writing in The Columbus Dispatch, Margaret Quamme called the novel "stark" and "unsettling".
 She said its power is in what the story leaves out, rather than what it presents.
 Telling it from Junior's restricted point of view gives the reader a limited picture of what is happening.
 She remarked that Foe is science fiction in the same way that The Twilight Zone is science fiction – it explores human behaviour rather than creates "a credible, scientifically based world of the future."
 Quamme described Foe as "[a] subtly disturbing horror novel [that] lets the questions it raises hover, unresolved, in the reader's mind."

 Film adaptation

 Reid sold the film rights for Foe to entertainment company Anonymous Content four months before the book was published.
 In June 2021, it was announced that Paul Mescal (playing Junior), Saoirse Ronan (Henrietta), and Aaron Pierre (Terrance) will star in the film.
-It will be directed by Garth Davis, who also wrote the script with Reid, and produced by Davis, Kerry Kohansky Roberts, Emile Sherman and Iain Canning.
-Reid and Samantha Lang will be the executive producers.
-Filming is set to begin in Australia in January 2022.
+It was to be directed by Garth Davis, who also wrote the script with Reid, and produced by Davis, Kerry Kohansky Roberts, Emile Sherman and Iain Canning.
+Reid and Samantha Lang would be the executive producers.
+Filming was set to begin in Australia in January 2022.

 As of July 2021, negotiations were underway by Amazon Studios to acquire the film, and by FilmNation Entertainment to secure the international rights.

 The film was released exclusively in theaters on October 6, 2023.